Saint-Gingolph

-Saint-Gingolph is located a short distance from Évian-les-Bains, Monthey and Montreux.
-It is accessible by road, rail or boat.
-Built on an alluvial cone of the Morge, a frontier mountain stream, St. Gingolph is surrounded by mountains and has approximately 8 km of shore-line alongside the lake.

 History

 The town played an important role during the World War II when Haute Savoie was occupied first by the Italian and then by the Nazi German Armed Forces.
 The fact of large-scale intermarriage and business and family connections across the frontier made it possible for the Resistance to smuggle goods, arms and refugees (including many French Jews) across the border, often using a secret tunnel (no longer in existence; it was actually a drainage pipe) located near the lake.
 These stories are documented in a book privately published in 1994 by the late André Zénoni, "Saint-Gingolph et sa région frontière dans la Résistance 1940-1945".
 (Intermarriage across the frontier is less frequent in the modern age because there are separate primary schools ("L'École André Zénoni" on the French side) and French lycéens are bussed to Evian, while Swiss students take the train to Monthey.
 Thereafter, each tend to seek employment in their own country.
 In any case, the town is so small that there are only two or three weddings recorded in a year.)